SatelliteWP/rocket-nginx/README.md

   * **File not cached**: No cached file was found for that request.

 ## <a name='faq'>FAQ</a>

+**<a name='faq_upgrade'>How do I upgrade from version 1 or 2 to version 3?</a>**

+We suggest that you save your previous configuration and start over.
+Take this opportunity to review everything as many things have changed.
+Officially, version 3.x is not backward-compatible with previous versions.
+Starging from scratch should not take more than 15 minutes.

+**<a name='faq_v3'>What is new in version 3.x?</a>**

+Many thing!

+- Query strings to cache are supported via the ini file.
+See the WP Rocket [Cache query strings](https://docs.wp-rocket.me/article/971-caching-query-strings?utm_source=rocket-nginx) documentation for configuration.
+- Query string to ignore are supported.
+See the WP Rocket [Cache query strings to ignore](https://docs.wp-rocket.me/article/971-caching-query-strings?utm_source=rocket-nginx#ignored-parameters) documentation for configuration.
+- Default HSTS value was removed.
+- Custom configurations can be included in every sections
+- Custom expiration are supported for CSS, JS and medias

 **<a name='faq_benchmark'>Do you have any benchmark about the project ?</a>**